nextcloud/desktop/doc/massdeploymentcommandline.rst

 It is possible to perform mass deployment of the Nextcloud desktop client by passing certain command-line parameters from the deployment step to Nextcloud desktop client executable after the initial setup.
 This will allow desktop client to generate a config (.cfg) file that will be used during subsequent launches.
 A config file will have a corresponding account written into it similar to if you have added it manually via the desktop client's UI.
-The desktop client will exit with code 0 if account has been added successfuly, or 1 in case of failure.
+The desktop client will exit with code 0 if account has been added successfully, or 1 in case of failure.
 Detailed failure message is printed to the desktop client logs.

 The following parameters are supported: